pmrprdc/pmrprdc/README.md

 To create products that are pure magic.

 Their minds are sharp, from conversing with duck,
-They work with haste, they never stick,
+They work with haste, they never waste,
 Their coding skills are beyond compare,
 Creating products that transport us somewhere.